 a penalty equal to 540 days interest will be imposed and charged to your account.

-For those with large savings, MutualOne Bank offers more protection through its Share Insurance Fund (SIF) membership.
+For those who wish to take advantage of the $1 million deposit cap, MutualOne Bank offers more protection through its Share Insurance Fund (SIF) membership.
 The SIF is a private, industry-sponsored insurance fund that insures all deposits above Federal Deposit Insurance Corporation (FDIC) limits at Massachusetts-chartered co-operative banks.

 As stated on MutualOne Bank’s Personal Services Savings & Retirement page,